 -> Principal Guidelines Of Accessibility Design

 While ensuring accessibility in user interface went through many approaches, there are few guiding principles stood out and recently, World Wide Web Consortium prescribed some effective accessibility standards.
-Every mobile app design company should keep these principles in mind while designing the user interface.
+Every front-end development company should keep these principles in mind while designing the user interface.

 - Perceivable design: According to this principle, the design should allow consuming contents in different ways and as per the varying abilities of the users.